lueck/scannedb-ok/README.md

 	googleb-ok --help

 and read about the command line options.
+[Here](docs/usage) is the output of the help command.

 ## Features / How it works / Heuristics